 \section{Description of algorithm}

-By numerically studying the coupling times, the main idea of this paper is to use the exponential tail of coupling time to estimate the geometric ergodicity of a stochastic process.
-Assume that numerically we obtain, for a pair of initial value $(x_0,y_0),$ that
+The main idea of this paper is to use the exponential tail of the coupling time distributions to numerically estimate the geometric ergodicity of a stochastic process.
+Assume that for a pair of initial values $(x_0,y_0)$ we have